New Spring Deadline: Monday, May 2, 2016

 To acknowledge outstanding achievement by undergraduate students intellectually committed to fields of study that fall under the purview of the Humanities, Arts, and Social Sciences at MIT, the Kelly-Douglas Fund awards two prizes of up to $800 each to the best essays in any field of study within SHASS.

-Beginning this year the Kelly-Douglas Funds has restructured the terms of the annual essay prize to admit a wider range of student essay submissions than in years past.
+Beginning this year the Kelly-Douglas Fund has restructured the terms of the annual Kelly Essay Prize to admit a wider range of student essay submissions than in years past.
 For this year’s competition, all forms of non-fiction prose are eligible for consideration.
 In addition to submitting research essays written for SHASS subjects in any of the fields above, students may submit works of 12-20 pages in these genres: personal essays, memoir, cultural commentary, creative non-fiction, travel writing, field reports, and science journalism.

 Top Image: Detail, The Eight-legged Essay (Ba Gu Wen)